santoshkrishnanr/changing-temperature-in-refrigerator-using-homeconnect-/README.md

 # Changing-temperature-in-refrigerator-using-homeconnect-
-using pip home connect 0.4 changing the refrigerator temperature using keyboard
+Using pip home connect 0.4 changing the refrigerator temperature using keyboard